felixmulder/felixmulder.github.io/writing/2022-03-12-Monorepos-done-right.md

 changes.

-In real life, using a hermetic build system _for tests_ does not actually scale.
+In real life, using a hermetic build system _for tests_ does not actually scale for pre-merge checks.
 The dependency graph of your repo becomes entwined with how much of your repo gets tested.
 Change a deeply nested component often?
 Even though you only want to deploy one out of all your services, you'll get full rebuilds of your repo.

-I still think a hermetic build system is the way to go; but I wouldn't gate merges on testing the full repo.
-Instead, let's give some flexibility to our engineers.
+I still think a hermetic build system is the way to go; but I wouldn't gate _merges_ on testing the full repo.
+Instead, let's give some flexibility to our engineers.[^post-merge]

 If we have the service `toy-srv`, the developers of that service should be comfortable in declaring what needs to pass in order for the service to be